-The practice of sipping tea to soothe digestion is no new-fangled idea, it has been around for centuries.
-One of the most common cultures to turn to tea after dinner is in China where the popular and slightly fermented Pu-erh tea is often consumed after meals to help the body get in the mood and to encourage an easy flow of chew and finish.
-In Morocco too, sipping mint tea after a meal is also an integral part of the food and family home culture.
+The practice of sipping tea to soothe digestion is not a new-fangled idea, it has been around for centuries.
+One of the most common cultures to turn to tea regularly is China where the popular and slightly fermented Pu-erh tea is often consumed after meals to help the body get in the mood and to encourage an easy flow of chew and finish.
+In Morocco sipping mint tea after a meal is also an integral part of the food and family home culture.
 Tea as a digestive aid is a tried and tested remedy throughout the ages and around the world.

 What Are the Signs of Digestion Problems?

 Here are some common symptoms of a sluggish digestive system:

 · Heartburn or acid reflux

 Should You Skip The Caffeine?

 While caffeine can be awesome for that morning boost, coffee and other highly caffeinated drinks don’t always do your digestive system a service.
 Caffeine can stimulate the muscles within your colon which encourages bowel movements.
 It can also encourage diarrhea, heartburn (thanks to its stimulative effect on the nervous system), a leaky gut, and dehydration which in turn can lead to constipation.
 If you truly want to nurture your digestive system in a healthy way, herbal tea is the best solution.